millwardesque/rebuild-game-js/TreasureHunterScene.todo.md

 - Player can dig new holes, but only one before his shovel breaks
 - Player can carry one helpful auxiliary item
 - More treasure = Slower movement
+- Don't render treasure when player is underground

 # Polish